InteropIO/finsemble-seed/src/components/launchGroupSpawner/README.md

 ![](./spawn_component_group_demo.gif)

 ### Spawning a group ###
 [spawnComponentGroup.js](./spawnComponentGroup.js) provides a utility function that allows you to spawn a group of components, group them and add them to a common linker channel.
-This is achieved by providing an array of Objects with `componentType` and `spawnOptions` values that define each of the components.
+This is achieved by providing an array of objects defining the components to spawn.
+Each entry may either represent a single component in the form `{componentType, spawnOptions}` or a tabbed window of components in the form `{components, spawnOptions}`, where `components` is an array of single component definitions (again in the form `{componentType, spawnOptions}`).

 The group itself can be spawned at a particular location, from which each component's position is calculated.

 #### Setting a Linker group ####
 The components spawned can all be added to the same group on spawn by specifying that group as the final argument to the commend.
 Alternatively, specify 'auto' to automatically select an unused linker group (or if none is available the least used group).

 #### Example usages: ####
+A group of 4 components, two of which are tabbed togeether:
 ```javascript
 let toSpawn = [{
 		"componentType": "Welcome Component",